Decrypt & Verify API

 return response.json()Flow Summary

-- Lambda authenticates with AWS Cognito.
+- The managed layer authenticates with Cognito.

 - Crittora: